acidtone/wbdv-winter-2020/materials/cpnt200/assignments/assignment-1/README.md

 Use your own unique content where possible.
 Place holder content is permissible with proper attribution and integration into your project.

 **Lorem ipsum text and Lorem Picsum placeholder images cannot be used for this assignment.** Adapt existing, openly licensed content for your design and use static images (can be remotely hosted) when practical.

+**You cannot use any installed or 3rd party themes for this project.** You may use auto-generated pages and directories that come with the `jekyll new` command (minus the theme).

 ## Deliverables and Rubric
 5 points will be given to each of the following deliverables: